Eamonn O'Reilly

-Eamonn O'Reilly (1971) is an Irish chef and restaurateur.
-His Dublin restaurants The Greenhouse and One Pico have won numerous accolades including a coveted Michelin Star and O'Reilly himself has won "Chef of the Year Award" for 2006 from the Restaurants Association of Ireland, and "Chef of the Year Award" for 2010 from Georgina Campbell Guide.
+Eamonn O'Reilly (born 1971) is an Irish chef and restaurateur.
+He is the owner of the Dublin restaurants, The Greenhouse and One Pico, and has won numerous accolades including a coveted Michelin Star.
+O'Reilly himself has won "Chef of the Year Award" for 2006 from the Restaurants Association of Ireland, and "Chef of the Year Award" for 2010 from Georgina Campbell Guide.

 Background

-Eamonn O'Reilly is from Killiney and was born in Dublin into a family of chefs and was passionate about cooking from a young age.
+Eamonn O'Reilly was born in Dublin into a family of chefs.
+From a young age he was passionate about cooking.

-Educated at Marian College (Dublin), in 1984 aged just 13 he began his chef apprenticeship under his father at Dublin's foremost five star Hotel.
+Educated at Marian College, in 1984 aged just 13 he began his chef apprenticeship under his father at Dublin's foremost five star Hotel.
 After staying with his father for five years he landed a position of Pastry Chef at the new Hotel Conrad Dublin.
 He later moved to The Westbury Hotel Dublin (Leading Hotels of The World) to the position of Restaurant Chef of The Russell Room aged just 21, this was his first senior role in charge of the hotels fine dining restaurant.
 He completed culinary college while at The Westbury and was the youngest ever chef at 21 to complete the Master chefs exam (London City & Guilds 706–3).

 During his time at The Westbury he completed numerous stages at the Ritz-Carlton Dearborn, the Sheraton Hotel Casablanca and Michelin star Restaurant Le Meurice at The Hotel Meurice, Paris.
 At the age of 24 he decided to leave The Westbury after he was offered a position as opening Executive Chef for a new boutique Dublin hotel.
 In 1997 aged 26 he won the Egon Ronay Newcomer of the Year Award and opened his restaurant One Pico located in Camden Street, 2001 saw One Pico move to a larger premises off St. Stephens Green.